Research

 Visual Perception and Cognition

 We study the low-level cognitive and attentional processes that enable vision and perception, in the context of visualizing data.
-We run eye tracking studies using a Tobii X2-60, and conduct large-scale crowdsourced user studies to analyze visualizations.
+We also run eye tracking studies using a Tobii X2-60, and conduct large-scale crowdsourced user studies to analyze visualizations.